New trends in breast cancer surgery: evolution from aggressive and mutilating treatment to conservative approach

 Today, the aesthetic satisfaction of breast cancer patients coupled with oncological safety is the goal of the modern breast surgeon.
 The present article will highlight the new surgical treatment options, which are more and more effective and respectful of breast cancer patients.

-Breast cancer surgery is not the radically deforming surgery that you may have seen in your grandmother’s day.
+Breast cancer surgery is not the radically deforming surgery that you may have seen on your grandmother’s day.

 The main advantage of BCS is that it can preserve much of the appearance and sensation of your breast.
 It is a less invasive surgery, so your recovery time is shorter and easier than with mastectomy.